 Food for thought is that it costs 5-10 times more to recruit a new customer than to retain an existing one.
 The annual churn rate for the telecommunications industry is an estimated 30-35 percent on average.
 Similarly, for other industries, customer retention has now become even more important than customer acquisition.
 Some researchers found that a 5% increase in customer retention could increase company profitability from 25% to 85%.
 Customer Lifetime Value (CLV) or Lifetime Value (LTV) is a key metric that illustrates a prediction of the net profit of an entire future relationship with a customer in marketing.
 Just to summarise: knowing the lifetime value of your customers helps you:

-There are tons of different ways to calculate lifetime value of customers, such as Navie, RFM, Markov Chains, Hazard Functions, Survival Regressions, Machine learning approaches and distributed based approaches.
-In this post, we briefly explain Recency Frequency Monetary (RFM) approaches as well as distribution based approaches.
+There are tons of different ways to calculate the lifetime value of customers, such as Navie, RFM, Markov Chains, Hazard Functions, Survival Regressions, Machine learning approaches, and distributed-based approaches.
+In this post, we briefly explain Recency Frequency Monetary (RFM) approaches as well as distribution-based approaches.

-The most popular approach for measuring the customer's’ lifetime value is RFM.
-RFM refers to a modelling technique that uses the following three factors from client records:
+The most popular approach for measuring the customer's lifetime value is RFM.
+RFM refers to a modeling technique that uses the following three factors from client records:

 Bruce Hardie developed a spreadsheet to implement RFM that is easy to use and can be seen here

 Grouping the RFM can be done through clustering algorithms which are a form of unsupervised machine learning.
 A popular method for clustering is to use Hartigan’s Rule which “essentially compares the ratio of the within-cluster sum of squares for a clustering with k clusters and one with k + 1 clusters, accounting for the number of rows and clusters.

 If that number is greater than 10, then it is worth using k + 1 clusters.
 In the example below, we have two columns of frequency and recency of my customers and wish to cluster them based on these two factors by using R: